-Though it seemed slow at times, progress has been made over the past decade.
+Though it seemed slow at times, progress was made in the course of a decade.
 The year after Andy died, the Wildland Fire Lessons Learned Center printed and mailed approximately 100,000 pink stickers for wildland firefighters to insert into their 2010 Incident Response Pocket Guide (IRPG).
 These stickers outlined the communication protocol in the event of a medical emergency.
 Ultimately, the pink stickers became the Medical Incident Report in the 2014 IRPG and were commonly referred to as the “9 Line”.
 Inclusion of the Medical Incident Report replaced portions of the original Dutch Creek Protocol.
 After four years of refinement, the Medical Incident Report was updated in the 2018 IRPG

 The 2010 IRPG also added “Emergency Medevac Procedures/Plan” to the risk management process.
 A new page, “Planning for Medical Emergencies”, was also added.
 It asked the three primary questions: